wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 ## Solving the Puzzle Using Spin

-A model checker is a tool that explores all the possible ways a model can execute.
-This is useful when a system has many possible behaviors, for example because of concurrency or nondeterministic choices.
-Spin is a model checker for models written in Promela, and its main strength is that it can systematically explore those behaviors.
-We can state properties that the model should satisfy, and Spin checks whether they hold in all reachable executions, reporting a counterexample if they do not.
+You can use a model checker to check the correctness of a system by first creating a model of that system.
+A model abstracts the behavior you want to study while leaving out details that are not relevant to the question you are asking.
+Once you have written the model, you specify correctness properties that should hold in all reachable states or executions of the model.
+The model checker then explores those executions and searches for violations of those properties.
+If it finds a violation, it reports a counterexample that you can study to understand the error and improve the model or the system design.

+Spin can systematically explore many program behaviors that arise because of nondeterministic choices or concurrency.
+If Spin finds an execution that violates a stated property, it reports that execution as a counterexample

+For Spin, the model is a Promela program.
+For this puzzle, we plan to write a Promela model that describes how queens may be placed and which placements are not allowed, so Spin can search for valid solutions.

-In this section, we use Spin in a slightly different way.
-We are not using it mainly to check whether the model satisfies a correctness property.
+Also, to solve this puzzle, we are not using Spin mainly to check whether the model satisfies a correctness property.
 Instead, we encode the puzzle as a sequence of choices constrained by the puzzle rules and let Spin explore the resulting executions.
 Any execution that gets all the way through those constraints corresponds to a valid solution to the puzzle.

 Let’s quickly review Spin’s verification process.
-Spin analyzes the correctness of a system through verification, which typically involves three main steps:
+Spin analyzes the correctness of a system through verification, which involves three main steps:

 - First, write the model in Promela and save it in a `.pml` file.
 - Generate a verifier.
 Run _`spin -a model.pml`_ to generate a C file named _`pan.c`_ (the name _`pan`_ is historically derived from “protocol analyzer”).
 Then compile that file with a C compiler, for example _`gcc -o pan pan.c`_.
 The resulting executable, usually named _`pan`_, is Spin’s verifier.
 - Run the verifier.
 One can run it using the shell command _`./pan`_.
 It reports whether all computations are correct or there exists a computation that contains an error.
 If an error is found, the verifier produces a trail file which can be used to reconstruct the erroneous computation.
 We'll make use of trail files shortly, to extract valid puzzle solutions.

 Let's now turn to an example that introduces two Spin concepts, blocking expressions and nondeterminism, which we’ll use to solve the puzzle.
+Nondeterminism lets Spin try different queen placements, and blocking expressions let Spin discard invalid placements that break the puzzle rules.

 The first concept is a blocking expression that blocks execution when it evaluates to false.
 In Spin terms, this means the process that was running cannot move on to its next statement.
 For example, the following statement blocks execution when _`x`_ equals 2: